Huguitis/aoi.js-documentation/src/functions/Util/guildEmojiExists.md

 | emoji    | string  | emoji you want to check if it exists         | yes      |
 | guildId? | integer | guild id of the guild where the emoji exists | no       |

-### Please note that your bot has to be present in the guild where the emoji is in.
+**Please note that your bot has to be present in the guild where the emoji is in, only exception are webhooks.**

 ## Example